 The power density at the receiver due to scattering from the $n^{\mbox{th}}$ element is:

 where $P^s_n$ is the power applied by the RIS to the element, $\hat{\bf r}^s_n$ is the direction from the element to the receiver, and $r_{s,n}$ is the distance from the element to the receiver.
-The power captured by the receiver from this element is
+Note that the same pattern $G_e(\cdot)$ is used for both incidence and scattering, which is valid as long as the maximum dimension of the element is $\ll \lambda$.
+The power captured by the receiver from the RIS element is

 where $G_R(-\hat{\bf r}^s_n)$ is the gain of the receiver's antenna system in the direction of the element.